obonyojimmy/apm-metrics/README.md

 # apm-metrics

-A collection of assets for systems, applications monitoring solutions using infuxDb, telegraph, chronograf, collectd, prometheus, grafana
+A collection of assets and setups configurations for systems, applications monitoring solutions using infuxDb, telegraph, chronograf, collectd, prometheus, grafana